alexdrel/promised-timer/README.md

 ```

 A timer can be started multiple times, canceled, paused and rewound.
+Paused timer can be resumed to continue up to initial time.

-Static ```Timer.delay``` methods serves well for simpler cases.
+Static ```Timer.delay``` method serves well for simpler cases.

 ##### Swapping Promise implementation
 By default Timer assumes native Promise or polyfill but any Promise implementation can be used by setting ```Timer.Promise``` property.